Encouraging accessibility

 Accessibility gets overlooked

 Implementing best practices does not have to be complicated.
-Keep in mind visual legibility with proper color contrast, good base font size, good spacing, and provide a clear indication of links and buttons.
-For code, use alt text on images, semantic code for headers and paragraphs, define a lang meta attribute, and add a presentation role for tables used for layout purposes.
+For design, keep in mind visual legibility with proper color contrast, a readable base font size, good spacing, and make sure links and buttons are clearly called out.
+For code, use semantic code for things like headers and paragraphs, and make sure there is alt text on images.

 How Blocks Edit encourages accessibility

-It starts with Blocks Edit’s editable tags that work around your custom design and code.
-This allows for using proper, semantic code for components to build visually with.
+Blocks Edit’s editable tags work around your custom design and code so you can use proper design practices and semantic code for your components.

 Blocks Edit screenshot of the visual editor with the team comments in the activity panel